 The Mississippi State Department of Health has received the following alert from the City of Jackson in Hinds County.

-Due to a boil water sample showing the presence of E. coli., the City of Jackson Water/Sewer Utilities Division has issued a boil water advisory until further notice for the following area:
+Due to the recent loss in water pressure from a water main repair, the City of Jackson Water/Sewer Utilities Division has issued a precautionary boil water advisory until further notice for the following:

 RESIDENTS WILL BE NOTIFIED IMMEDIATELY WHEN THE ADVISORY IS LIFTED.